-Pursuant to the WH Term Sheet, we granted WHG a sub-license to our NeoSphere platform to operate its U.S. iGaming business.
+Pursuant to the WH Term Sheet, we granted WHG a sub-license to our NeoSphere platform for a period of four years (the "Initial Period") to operate its U.S. iGaming business.
 In addition, we customize the NeoSphere platform to assist William Hill in meeting the regulatory requirements of the states in which it operates our systems.
-Upon a change of control of the Company, William Hill will have the right to purchase a perpetual sub-license to the NeoSphere platform and any software updates and development that we provided to WHG (the "IP Option") for a price of £15 million.
-We have also agreed to provide WHG with the IP Option following the completion of a four year period from the date of the WH Term Sheet.
+At the end of the Initial Period, William Hill will have the right to purchase a perpetual sub-license to the NeoSphere platform and any software updates and development that we provided to WHG during the Initial Period for a price of £15 million.
 For additional information on our relationship with William Hill, see "Related Party Transactions - Relationship with William Hill."
-Revenues received from William Hill in exchange for the sub-license to use the NeoSphere platform and the related services accounted for 13.3% of the Company's revenues in the nine months ended September 30, 2020 and 17.0% of the Company's revenues in the year ended December 31, 2019.
-In the event that WHG terminates the WH Term Sheet, we will cease to generate revenues from William Hill.
+Revenues received from William Hill in exchange for the sub-license to use the NeoSphere platform and the related services accounted for 17.0% of the Company's revenues in the year ended December 31, 2019.
+In the event that WHG does not to renew the terms of the WH Term Sheet following the completion of the Initial Period, we will cease to generate revenues from William Hill.
+Even if WHG extends the WH Term Sheet, it may condition such extension on the amendment of certain financial and other terms in a way that may be less favorable to us compared to the current terms of the WH Term Sheet.
 Additionally, the termination of our strategic relationship with William Hill could be negatively perceived by the market and could harm our brand and reputation.
+As a result of this offering, William Hill's ownership of our ordinary shares will be reduced to less than 10.0% of our ordinary shares.